• Skip to primary navigation

 Mathri is an Indian munching snack.
 You can serve it with a cup of tea, pack it in school lunch boxes, or for travelling.

-However, this baked mathri tastes delicious on a party snack platter with dips and cheese.
-I make a big batch of them because they disappear fast.
+However, this baked mathri tastes delicious on a party snack platter with dips like salsa, roasted pepper dip, or avocado hummus, salad, and cheese.
+They are just perfect for Diwali or Holi get together.

 side shot of baked mathri in an earthen bowl